SMPPWorkshop/SMPPWorkshop.github.io/docs/index.md

 layout: default
 ---

-Privacy protection in the era of smart healthcare: the forefront and challenges of biomedical and health informatics under the integration of high-precision and cutting-edge technologies
+<font size="7">Privacy protection in the era of smart healthcare: the forefront and challenges of biomedical and health informatics under the integration of high-precision and cutting-edge technologies</font>

 # Introduction
 ---